IgniteUI/indigo-design-docfx/en/appbuilder/generate-app/run-application-locally.md

 * <a href="#Run-the-app-locally">Run the app locally</a>

 ### Run the app locally
-To finally develop the app, you don't need to copy paste code.
-Instead use the generate app button in the toolbar.
+To finally develop the app, you don't need to copy and paste code.
+Instead, use the generate app button in the toolbar.
 This quickly creates a package with your Angular application that can be downloaded.
-To run this app, open up the folder in an IDE like visual studio code.
+To run this app, open up the folder in an IDE like Visual Studio Code.

 * Make sure you have Node.js installed. <br>
 * Then in the console, type `npm install` to install the dependencies.
 It takes a while to install this, but we don't control this part. <br>